Speldosa/Speldosa.github.io/README.md

 # To-do

 ## Primary:
+- Find a e-mail icon and put it on the index-page before the email.
+- Design the look and feel of the essay post page.
 - Tweak the design (for example when it comes to the left and right margins of the text).
 - Point www.martinlarsson.net to this adress.
 (It's underway.)
 - Fix Google Analytics on the page.
 (Wait until the DNS have been resolved.)
+- Put in a mail symbol for the mail contact and a bird for the tweet contact.
 - Fix mp3-versions of the arranged songs.
 (Wait until you have fixed the script.)
-- Make the path point correctly on an essay page so that it links correctly to the CSS stylesheet.
-(This goes for all type of links as soon as you navigate away from html files in the root folder.)
-- Design the look and feel of the essay post page.
-- Put in a mail symbol for the mail contact and a bird for the tweet contact.
+- Make the dot in the logo take on a ranom color from a list every time the site is loaded.
+Make the links the same color (but in a darker/less saturated version).

 ## Secondary: